SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/02-Database-Modeling.md

 # Working with IDEs

-We will manage databases with MySQL Workbench, which will allow us to:
+Мanage МъСЯЛ databases with **MySQL Workbench**, which will allow us to:

-- create a new database
+- create new databases
-- create objects in the database(tables, stored procedures, relationships, and others)
+- create objects in the database (tables, stored procedures, relationships, and others)
 - change properties of an object
 - enter records into tables